hunterschr/MIST4610Project1/README.md

   This query can be used to identify patterns in diagnoses based on age, which can be used to improve patient care and develop more effective treatment plans.

   ### Query 3:
-  Query 3 lists out the number of patients per each Insurance Provider.
+  Query 3 lists out the number of patients who are insured by a certain Insurance Provider.

 ![A2E0DB8D-A542-4F5E-B637-92CCF3FB0378](https://github.com/hunterschr/MIST4610Project1/assets/148145159/6829d7dc-f260-4d25-ab4a-607ee37ab235)